Skip to content

 You will need a Directus project.
 If you don’t already have one, the easiest way to get started is with our managed Directus Cloud service.

 Create a new collection called messages, with date_created and user_created fields enabled in the Optional System Fields pane on collection creation.
-Create a text field called text.
+Create an input field called text.

 Create a new Role called Users, and give Create and Read access to the Messages collection, and Read access to the Directus Users system collection.
 Create a new user with this role.
 Make note of the password you set.